Klatcy/DSA-Project-Edited-Amazon-Products-Review-Analysis/README.md

 ### 4. 💸 Optimize Discount Strategy
 Rather than focusing only on heavy discounts, apply moderate price cuts to quality products to build long-term value.

-### 5. 💵 Focus on Competitive Price Ranges
-Target the **₹200 – ₹500** range where most sales and product listings occur.

 .